jspaetzel/meh.dev/_drafts/2020-01-31-monorepos.markdown

 - Retro
 ---

 This is now an age old debate.
-My bias is undoubtably in favor of monorepos.
+My bias is undoubtedly in favor of monorepos.
 Why?... tbd.